tylercasson/login-quote/README.md

 **Note: This script was designed to be run as root.**

+## Requirements

+- Python (duh)
+- BeautifulSoup4 (The included install.command will take care of this)

 ## How To Get Started

 Clone this repository and do the following: